Cancer types

 Brain tumours

 A brain tumour is a growth of abnormal cells in the brain.
-Some are malignant, when it’s known as brain cancer, and others are benign (non-cancerous).
+Some are malignant (cancerous, and can spread) and others are benign (non-cancerous).

 Breast cancer

 Breast cancer often shows as a lump in the breast tissue, although most breast lumps are not cancerous.
-If detected early on, recovery is more likely.
+If found early, full recovery is more likely.

 Cancer of the uterus